Declaration on accessibility

 Planned implementation: by the end of 2025

-Success criterion 2.4.4 Link purpose (A)
+Success Criterion 2.4.4 Link Purpose (A)

-Solution: We add missing ARIA labels.
+Solution: We add any missing ARIA labels.

 Planned implementation: 2025/2026

-Success criterion 2.4.5 Multiple paths (AA)
+Success Criterion 2.4.5 Multiple Paths (AA)

-Solution: Implementation of an alternative navigation path
+Solution: Implement an alternative navigation route

 Planned implementation: by the end of 2025

-Success criterion 3.1.2 Language of parts (AA)
+Success Criterion 3.1.2 Language of Parts (AA)

 Planned implementation: 2025/2026